Quinton Dunbar will start Seahawks career at right cornerback, says ‘sky is the limit’

 Dunbar reportedly wanted to restructure his contract in Washington, and to be released or traded if he didn’t get a new deal.
 With Washington under a new coach in Ron Rivera and starting over, Washington declined to redo his deal and decided to trade him, instead.

-Dunbar said he’s not worried about his contract now saying “I’m happy to be in Seattle’’ and that “I have no worries in Seattle. … I just want to go out there and play ball.’’
+Dunbar said he’s not worried about his contract now, saying, “I’m happy to be in Seattle’’ and that “I have no worries in Seattle. … I just want to go out there and play ball.’’

-Indeed, Dunbar knows earning a starting job with a Seahawks team that has been in the playoffs eight of the last 10 seasons will only enhance his market, in Seattle or anywhere else.
+Indeed, Dunbar knows earning a starting job with a Seahawks team that has been in the playoffs eight of the past 10 seasons will only enhance his market, in Seattle or anywhere else.

 “When I first heard about the trade I was excited,’’ he said.
 “I mean, better fit.
 Better coaching, they are a winning culture — obviously been winning for a while.
 I feel like their defense is who I am. … Growing up watching (Richard) Sherman and (Brandon) Browner and those types of guys.
 You know, that’s who I tried to model my game after once I made the transition.
 So it was a perfect fit for me.’’